bbux-dev/datacraft/README.md

 ### Example Usage

-The most common way to use dataspec is to define the field specifications in a JSON or YAML file and to use this with the --spec command line argument:
+The most common way to use `dataspec` is to define the field specifications in a JSON or YAML file and to specify this file with the --spec command line argument:

 ```shell